 KPSol is not the first B2B marketer to take a risk — nor even the first insurance company.
 AFLAC’s duck has significantly increased awareness and sales of a dry product.
 Quick: can anyone name another company that sells supplemental insurance?
 Though more consumer-oriented, GEICO’s cavemen, gecko, and talking pothole have actually made an insurance brand likable.
 (Gasp!
 The horror, the horror!)

 Now consider all the free coverage that KPSol (who?) is getting because of Arnie.
-Would we be talking about KPSol – or even know who they are – if they used a stock photo of smiling suits in a boardroom, or stock footage of an elderly couple holding hands on the beach?
-(Excuse me for a sec while I purge my mind of those stock visions.)
+Would we be talking about KPSol, or even know who they are, if they used a stock photo of smiling suits in a boardroom, or stock footage of an elderly couple holding hands on the beach?
+(Excuse me hile I purge my mind of those stock visions.)

 An armadillo, in fact, is a fitting symbol for business marketers who curl up in a ball and hope that whatever makes them nervous goes away.

 B2B buyers are human, believe it or not, who also happen to be consumers in real life.
 Some actually do things like go to movies and dress up for Halloween.
 Unless the stagnant office depicted in “The Office” (harsh British version) is our ideal of business nirvana, then we business marketers need to lighten up.

 I hope that the vibrant, fun-loving new generation of marketers will put this false-notion of “business must be gravely serious” to rest.
 That’s one end-of-life consultation I endorse.